priv-kweihmann/meta-buildutils/docs/kconfig-sanity.md

 This class does check if __*.cfg__ fragments of KConfig-based systems are applied to resulting configuration.
 It also tries to provide information why a particular __CONFIG__-option can't be applied.
-This is very helpful when upgrading a system.
+This is very helpful when upgrading a system/kernel.
 Also this class offers methods for comparing the actual used configuration against a known configuration in repository.

 ## Usage